The Swan Haven Interpretive Centre is now closed for the 2019 season.

-A Celebration of Swans is Yukon’s premier birding festival featuring thousands of migrating Trumpeter Swans.
+A Celebration of Swans is Yukon’s premier birding festival featuring thousands of migrating Trumpeter Swans and other birds.
 You can take part in events across southern Yukon in spring and visit the Swan Haven Interpretive Centre.

 Each spring, hundreds of students participate in hands-on activities and games in our spectacular outdoor classroom at Swan Haven.
 For more information and to book your class, visit the Yukon Wildlife Preserve.